American imperialism: Europe

-1950–1959: Cold War outside Europe
+A third factor was the acceptance, especially by Britain and Benelux, that American military involvement was needed to contain the USSR.

+Latin America

+American involvement in Panama began as a result of its interest in building a canal there, and led to its support for Panamanian independence (from Colombia) in 1903.
+The US funded the construction and maintained ownership of the Panama Canal Zone until President Carter ceded it to Panama as of the end of 1999.
+After an attack on the US Embassy in mid-1987, the indictment of Panama's dictator Manuel Noriega on drug charges, and Noriega's annulment of the 1989 election (alleging US fraud), the US invaded and deposed and arrested him, withdrawing its forces the following month.
+Some of the ports on either end of the canal were then purchased by Chinese company Hutchison Whampoa, before Black Rock purchased the rights following President Trump's objections to its continued ownership.

-The end of the Second World War and start of the Cold War saw increased US interest in Latin America.
-Since the Guatemalan Revolution, Guatemala saw the expansion of labor rights and land reforms which granted property to landless peasants.
-Lobbying by the United Fruit Company, whose profits were affected by these policies, as well as fear of Communist influence in Guatemala culminated in the USA supporting Operation PBFortune to overthrow Guatemalan President Jacobo Árbenz in 1952.
-The plan involved providing weapons to the exiled Guatemalan military officer Carlos Castillo Armas, who was to lead an invasion from Nicaragua.
+Following the Guatemalan Revolution, Guatemala expanded labor rights and land reforms that granted property to landless peasants.
+Lobbying by the United Fruit Company, whose profits were damaged by these policies, as well as fear of Communist influence, culminated in US support for Operation PBFortune to overthrow Guatemalan President Jacobo Árbenz in 1952.
+The US provided weapons to exiled Guatemalan military officer Carlos Castillo Armas, who was to lead an invasion from Nicaragua.
 This culminated in the 1954 Guatemalan coup d'état.
-The subsequent military junta assumed dictatorial powers, banned opposition parties and reversed the social reforms of the revolution.
-The USA would continue to support Guatemala through the Cold War, including during the Guatemalan genocide in which up to 200,000 people were killed.
-After the coup, American enterprises saw a return of influence in the country, in both the public level of government but also in the economy.
+The subsequent military junta assumed dictatorial powers, banned opposition parties and reversed the social reforms.
+After the coup, American influence grew in the country, in the government and the economy.
+The US continued to support Guatemala throughout the Cold War, including during the Guatemalan genocide in which up to 200,000 people were killed.